Bogaerts' RBI single caps 3-run 8th, Red Sox top Pirates 4-3

 Pirates: They may be a bit tired after a quick trip in and out of Boston.
 They arrived just before 1 a.m. and were heading to Chicago for a weekend series against the Cubs.

-Red Sox: Ace lefty David Price, out since early into spring training with a strained left elbow, is set to throw a bullpen session on Saturday. .
-Manager John Farrell gave struggling 3B Pablo Sandoval the day off.
-He's hitting just .133 (4 for 30) with two homers and seven RBIs. .
+Red Sox: Ace lefty David Price, out since early into spring training with a strained left elbow, is set to throw a bullpen session on Saturday. ...
+Farrell gave struggling 3B Pablo Sandoval the day off.
+He's hitting just .133 (4 for 30) with two homers and seven RBIs. ...
 LHP Robbie Ross Jr. was removed from his rehab assignment at Triple-A Pawtucket and activated from the 10-day disabled list.
 He was out with the flu.
 To make room, RHP Ben Taylor was optioned to Pawtucket.

 MAKING IT LOOK EASY

-Pirates third baseman Josh Harrison made a nice over-the-shoulder grab on a foul pop near the seats for the first out of the fifth and closed the inning by catching one down the third-base line close to the stands.
+Pirates third baseman Josh Harrison made a nice over-the-shoulder grab on a foul pop near the seats for the first out of the fifth and closed the inning by catching one down the third base line close to the stands.

 UP NEXT